 The public schools enroll 561,000 students, with 34% in poverty, 5% learning English, and spend $17,611 per pupil.
 Students are 62% White, 19% Latino, and 13% African American.
 (Most recent NCES data)

-The parties are preparing for a 2014 trial in Connecticut Coalition for Justice in Education Funding (CCJEF) v.
+The parties are preparing for a late 2014 trial in Connecticut Coalition for Justice in Education Funding (CCJEF) v.
 Rell, in which the Connecticut Supreme Court held, in 2010, that the state constitution gives all Connecticut schoolchildren the right to a suitable education, and remanded the case for trial.
 In1977, the court held that Connecticut students are entitled to equal enjoyment of the right to education.

 In 1977, in Horton v.
 Meskill, the Supreme Court of Connecticut declared education to be a fundamental right, held that public school students in the state are entitled to equal enjoyment of that right, and concluded that the state’s school funding system, which depended primarily on local property taxes without significant equalizing state support, was unconstitutional.
 The court left the remedy to the legislature, which enacted a plan to address the inequities.